mysteriumnetwork/documentation/content/user-guide/index.md

 [INFO] Balance: 6.900000MYST
 ```

-If your balance is not `0` and don't want to top up you can skip furhter to the `Connecting to other nodes`.
+If your balance is not `0` and don't want to top up you can skip further to the `Connecting to other nodes`.

 #### Adding balance
 > Command: order create [identity] [amount] [pay currency]